-Masaaki Suzuki combines his conducting career with his work as organist and harpsichordist.
+Suzuki continues as an active organist and harpsichordist.
 Born in Kobe, he graduated from the Tokyo University of Fine Arts and Music with a degree in composition and organ performance and went on to study harpsichord and organ at the Sweelinck Conservatory in Amsterdam under Ton Koopman and Piet Kee.
-Founder and Professor Emeritus of the early music department at the Tokyo University of the Arts, he was on the choral conducting faculty at the Yale School of Music and Yale Institute of Sacred Music from 2009 until 2013, where he remains affiliated as the principal guest conductor of Yale Schola Cantorum.
-Regularly collaborating with Juilliard Historical Performance, this season sees them on a tour of New Zealand.

-In 2012 Suzuki was awarded with the Leipzig Bach Medal and in 2013 the Royal Academy of Music Bach Prize.
-In April 2001, he was decorated with ‘Das Verdienstkreuz am Bande des Verdienstordens der Bundesrepublik’ from Germany.
+In 2012 Suzuki was awarded the Leipzig Bach Medal and in 2013 the Royal Academy of Music Bach Prize.
+In 2001 he was decorated with “Das Verdienstkreuz am Bande des Verdienstordens der Bundesrepublik” from Germany.